jvaugha3038/IntermediateCAD/README.md

 https://cvilleschools.onshape.com/documents/ee952b74bf21f64b992a46b1/w/541314a0c851ddfc4524ab49/e/dfad6464d835f17fa032b339

 ### Description
 The goal of this assignment was to use 4 drawings of a part to create the part.
 The second step involved changing 3 variables.
 This meant we had to build it in a way that would ensure it wouldn't break at step 2.
+No new/notable tools were used, as this mainly relied on our own base CAD knowledge and our ability to apply it to something more intensive.

 ### Evidence
 Step 1